How do I audition for CU Orchestras?

 Are there any other music opportunities at Cornell?

-The Music department also offers a chamber music program, which is coordinated by faculty members Juliana Pepinsky.
-This program involves a separate audition -- reach out to either of these coordinators for more information.
+The music department also offers a chamber music program, which is coordinated by faculty member Juliana Pepinsky.
+This program involves a separate audition — reach out to either of these coordinators for more information.
 You can join the program with a pre-existing or intended ensemble with your friends, or you'll be assigned to a chamber ensemble based on your ability and instrument.

 Want to know more?
 Click this link for more information.

 What kind of a community will I find in the orchestras?